arbhoj/dkp-pseudo-onprem-setup/README.md

 ## Usage

 Once the pre-reqs have been satisfied clone this repository and rename the directory to the desired cluster name.
-> Note: The directory name is used as the cluster name prefix.
+> Note: `The directory name is used as the cluster name prefix so make sure to change it`

 Then run one of the following depending on the requirement: